Wolves on the West Coast

 Decades of extermination programs to accommodate the livestock industry drove wolves out of West Coast states in the late 1800s and early 1900s.
 The last wild wolf was documented in California in 1924, when it was shot in Lassen County.
 The last breeding wolves in Washington were eliminated in the 1930s, and in Oregon the last wolf was killed for a bounty in 1946.

 Today the West Coast is a region crucial to wolf recovery.
 As wolf populations have expanded in the northern Rocky Mountains, the animals have moved west.
 As these populations reach new areas, they need state and federal protections to ensure they aren’t exterminated again.

-In fact, when a wild wolf reached California in late 2011, ranchers quickly called for a “shield” to block the entrance of other wolves; some even vowed to shoot wolves on sight.
+In fact, when a wild wolf called OR-7, or “Journey,” reached California in late 2011, ranchers quickly called for a “shield” to block the entrance of other wolves; some even vowed to shoot wolves on sight.

+But there’s still a vast amount of work to be done for West Coast wolves.
 Although wolf recovery efforts in the northern Rocky Mountains and the Great Lakes have met with success, wolves in the lower 48 states still occupy less than 5 percent of their historic habitat.
-Yet the U.S. Fish and Wildlife Service has stated it intends to remove protections for wolves in the lower 48 states, including the West Coast.
+Yet the U.S. Fish and Wildlife Service has stated it intends to remove federal protections for wolves in the lower 48 states, including the West Coast.